denten-books/plain-text/1-chapter.md

 intervals could also signify other information, meant to actuate a variety of devices.

-By the middle of their patent, they begin to describe their telegraph as a general "controlling medium," which can power everything from typesetting machines to more general "sunflower switches."
+By the middle of the patent, the brothers describe their telegraph as a general "controlling medium," which can power everything from typesetting machines to more general "sunflower switches."
 "Indeed the detector and the interpreting relay could be made to actuate a set of sunflower switches for an indicator without including a printer at all," the authors conclude [@bumstead_telegraphy_1916, 12].

+Along with hundreds of similar inventions patented around the turn of the twentieth century, Bumstead brothers describe a mechanism that could function as a Turing machine with little modification.
+The automated telegraph, driven by ticker tape, and connected to a printer contain all the necessary requirements set out by Turing: a discrete symbolic language, the removable storage medium, and a device that can alter its internal states based on the reading and writing of scanned symbols.
+They are able "read" and "write" and otherwise manipulate symbolic representation, they ingest tape, and they convert covert symbol into internal structure.
+Like the Turing machine, the Bumstead telegraph is capable of recursion: ultimately, it can produce and interpret its own control codes.
+By 1905, Donald Murray, the inventor of the popular Murray telegraph, could write that "if we disregard the small class of telegrams that merely express emotions, *the essence of telegraphy is control* [emphasis mine]."
+He wrote also that "telegraph systems, therefore, belong not to the class of producing or distributing, but to the class of controlling mechanisms" [@murray_setting_1905, 556].
 For the automated telegraph, control code and the message are one.
 The mechanism interprets some signals as figure and character and other signals as control code affecting the internal mechanical configuration of the device.
 The first type of code holds "significance" for humans, where the second for the mechanism itself.
 It is "transmitting intelligence" in a sense of externalizing machine states and "interpreting" in the sense of mechanical reconfiguration of internal parts.

-Along with dozens of similar inventions patented around the turn of the twentieth century, Bumstead brothers describe a mechanism that could function as a Turing machine with little modification.
-The automated telegraph, driven by ticker tape, and connected to a printer contain all the necessary requirements set out by Turing: a discrete symbolic language, the removable storage medium, and a device that can alter its internal states based on the reading and writing of scanned symbols.
-Like the Turing machine, the Bumstead telegraph is capable of recursion.
-Ultimately, it can produce and interpret its own control codes.
-By 1905, Donald Murray, the inventor of the popular Murray telegraph, could write that "if we disregard the small class of telegrams that merely express emotions, *the essence of telegraphy is control* [emphasis mine]."
-He wrote also that "telegraph systems, therefore, belong not to the class of producing or distributing, but to the class of controlling mechanisms" [@murray_setting_1905, 556].

-To rediscover the digital book device as a computational literary artifact means coming to terms with it as as a universal Turing machine.
-This entails understanding the simulated nature of the electronic text.
-The computer pretends to be a book.
+To rediscover the book in the guise of a computational literary artifact means coming to terms with it as a robot---a device for remote machine control.
+It entails seeing through to the simulated nature of the electronic text.
 Everything that we know to be true of text in print---from the shape of the letters to the position of text on a page, to characters, words, sentences, paragraphs, sections, chapters, and manuscripts, to more abstract categories like poems, novels, plays, and short stories, to authors, styles, narratives, and discourses, in short to all textual constructs that have their dimensions in physical space (and that is all of them), the entire burden of literary theory---must be reconstructed again as a *simulation*.

 Furthermore, it means also gaining awareness of other simulations that are enacted simultaneously through the device.
 Where a book is a just a book, the simulated book fulfills other functions.
 As a universal Turing machine, the device has the potential to conjure multiple metaphors.
-This means simply that the literary artifact is also a phone, an alarm clock, a typewriter, a surveillance system, and otherwise an instrument of governance.
+The universal machine is a machine for making all possible metaphors.
+It can simulate a book, a telephone, an alarm clock, a calculator, a typewriter, a censor, a surveyor, a surveillance system, and otherwise an instrument of governance.
 Its potential to simulate other machines is unbounded.